Looking for unique 2021 chatbot statistics? You’ve come to the right place because we’ve got some fresh findings to share with you!

-Secondly, the global eCommerce business is growing at an unprecedented pace (it’s expected to reach $4.2 trillion USD in 2020 and reach more than $6.5 trillion by 2023).
+Secondly, the global eCommerce business is growing at an unprecedented pace (it’s estimated to have reached $4.2 trillion USD in 2020 and predicted to reach more than $6.5 trillion by 2023).
 Such growth is fueled by several factors:

 - Online entrepreneurs can start their businesses relatively easily (although making it truly profitable can be a challenge) and at low initial and running costs.

 - Online stores are accessible.
 Consumers can buy a product from any part of the world at any time over the Internet using their computer or mobile device.